Your city is a living ecosystem—time to map how it actually breathes, drinks, and survives.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Track wildlife corridors and biodiversity: Observe bird routes—they follow specific paths between feeding and nesting areas.
-Document pollinator gardens, native plantings, or invasive species dominance.
-Look for wildlife crossing points (under fences, through alleys).
-Morning is crucial for this—I've spotted hawks, coyotes, and dozens of bird species in dense urban cores.
+Observe bird flight paths between feeding and nesting zones—they follow consistent routes.
+Document pollinator gardens, native versus invasive plantings, and physical wildlife crossing points like gaps under fences or through alleys.
+Early morning is when hawks, coyotes, and dozens of bird species become visible even in dense urban cores.

 Get everything you need to make this quest amazing.